 - Prompt live chat as fallback: Choose whether or not you'd like to have the Assistant defer to live chat in certain scenarios.

-- Live chat scheduling: Schedule the live chat fallback to fire within your team's working hours.
+- Live chat scheduling: Schedule the live chat fallback to fire within your desired working hours.

-- Live chat integrations: Integrate with your Live Chat tool.
+- Live chat integrations: Integrate with your Live Chat tool by selecting the provider

 Display a popup when a visitor is about leave your website: